 - Hold the filter up to a light source.
 If you can see light shine through the filter, go ahead and reuse it.
 If you can’t or if the filter is covered in oil, replace it with a new filter.

 Clean a Lawn Boy foam air filter

-- Wash a good filter with a mild dish soap and water to remove dirt.
+- Wash a good filter with a mild dish detergent and water to remove dirt.